 Print Uses “Waste”

 Overall, one-third of the fiber used to make paper comes from wood chips and sawmill scraps; another third comes from recycled paper.In the United States, 76% of paper and paperboard mills use at least some recovered material in their manufacturing process in 2011, while 113 paper mills used recovered fiber exclusively.

 Print is Recycled

 But that is not the complete story.
 Print on paper is recycled and reused.
-In 2014, over 65% of paper used in the United States was recycled, the second highest reading ever recorded.
+In 2016, a record-high 67.2% of paper used in the United States was recycled.
 This was aided in part by more deliberate curbside and drop-off collection systems.
 Recycled paper is used to make everything from construction products to consumer goods.

 Print is Responsible

 Just 11% of the world's forests are used for paper, and in the U.S. the wood used to produce paper increasingly comes from certified forests.The Forest Steward Council (FSC) and Sustainable Forest Initiative (SFI) track fiber content from certified lands through production and manufacturing to the end product.

 From sustainable forests to the renewable nature of trees and the recyclability of paper, the print and paper industries have a positive environmental story to tell—one in which print on paper and healthy forests thrive hand-in-hand.